 The dry weight of the bike is 122kg, and it has got a fuel tank of 12.3 liters.
-Like I stated, its the same engine which we see in Honda Deluxe and CG125 that means it will inevitably underperform as now the weight has increased but not the horsepower.
+Like I stated, its the same engine which we see in Honda Deluxe and CG125 which means it will inevitably underperform as now the weight has increased but not the horsepower.

 The icing on the cake is the compression ratio, and the bike gives 9.2:1.
-This ratio means that no optimum amount of fuel will be converted into mechanical energy leaving a good amount as wasted.
+This ratio means that no optimum amount of fuel will be converted into mechanical energy leaving a good amount wasted.
 We can’t quote you the exact fuel average of the CB125F as the bikes are still completing their initial engine running period.
 However, I am not optimistic about the whole scenario.

-Speaking of the sound of the bike, the muffler is designed in a way to provide strong feel.
+Speaking of the sound of the bike, the muffler is designed in a way to provide a strong feel.
 Forget the sound of CG125, and this machine sounds way better.
-CB125F has ample amount of grunt, and there is no shrill at all.
+CB125F has an ample amount of grunt, and there is no shrill at all.

 Price and Availability

 CB125F is readily available across Pakistan at the dealerships.
 The bike has been launched with three color options; Red, Black, and Blue.
 The bike is priced at Rs.
 159,900 while the special edition will cost you Rs.
 161,900.

 Now coming to the central questions; Is it a value for money and Is it a game-changer?
 The bike has got a modern sport looking design with the adequate build quality.
 You will not be having issues regarding the availability of spare parts as Honda is famous for its services.

 Yes, it is a good bike, at least a refreshing change in the Honda lineup but not a game changer.